-M is less clumsy (a fact commented on by his aunt who knew nothing about the programme).
+- M is less clumsy (a fact commented on by his aunt who knew nothing about the program).
 This happened quite quickly despite him growing rapidly at the time.

-M’s writing improved so that he was able to start to concentrate on his spelling.
-He still isn’t a fluent writer and is a poor speller but has just taken KS3 SATs.
-He has just got level 7 in his KS3 science – maths and English yet to appear!
-He had no extra help: he had someone who was able to write out his answers again for him immediately after the exam but apparently there was very little to do.
+- His writing improved so that he was able to start to concentrate on his spelling.
+He still isn’t a fluent writer and is a poor speller but has just taken KS3 SATs, achieving level 7 in his KS3 science – maths.
+English is yet to appear!
+He had no extra help: he had someone who was able to write out his answers again for him immediately after the exam, but apparently there was very little to do!

-M’s ability to socialise has improved.
+- M’s ability to socialise has improved.
 He understands his own weaknesses in this area and can use those around him (other adults mainly) to help him with difficult situations.
-In the main he removes himself from situations where he is stressed and feeling trapped, but he can now deal with a wider range of interactions successfully.
-He has friends.
+In the main, he removes himself from situations where he is stressed and feeling trapped, but he can now deal with a wider range of interactions successfully.

 The changes in his socialisation are great.
 Although he is clearly never going to be a great understander of other people he now has the skills to recognise when he is struggling.
 We are taking a group of his friends to the cinema tomorrow for his birthday- this seems quite miraculous.

-For M – doing the programme has been amazing.
+For M – doing the program has been amazing.
 He has improved in so many areas of his life and he appreciates the difference.
 Because of this he is much happier.
-Also when he is struggling he is comforted by his knowledge of the others he knows are like him and this is his specialness; he can understand that he is gifted in other ways.
-I would do the programme again if we were back in the same situation – but the pre BrainChild M seems like a very distant memory.
+Also when he is struggling he is comforted by his knowledge of the others he knows are like him and this is his specialness.
+He can understand that he is gifted in other ways.
+I would do the program again if we were back in the same situation – but the pre-BrainChild M seems like a very distant memory.

 A last thought…………..

-I thought you might be interested to know how Michael is getting on.
+I thought you might be interested to know how M is getting on.